promptfoo/promptfoo-docs/docs/getting-started.md

 1. In `promptfooconfig.yaml`, edit the models (["providers"](/docs/providers)) you wish to test.

    Your preferred model may have configuration requirements.
-For example, if testing GPT you'll need to set the `OPENAI_API_KEY` environment variable:
+   For example, if testing GPT with OpenAI's chat endpoint, you'll need to set the `OPENAI_API_KEY` environment variable (see [OpenAI provider docs](/docs/providers/openai) for more info):

    ```bash
    export OPENAI_API_KEY=sk-abc123